mehulagg/gitlab_test/doc/user/packages/index.md

 | [RubyGems](https://gitlab.com/gitlab-org/gitlab/issues/803) | Use GitLab to host your own gems. |
 | [SBT](https://gitlab.com/gitlab-org/gitlab/issues/36898) | Resolve dependencies from and deploy build output to SBT repositories when running SBT builds. |
 | [Vagrant](https://gitlab.com/gitlab-org/gitlab/issues/36899) | Securely host your Vagrant boxes in local repositories. |

-## Package workflows

-Learning how to use the GitLab Package Registry will help you build your own custom package workflow.

-- [Use a project as a package registry](./workflows/project_registry.md) to publish all of your packages to one project.
-- [Working with a monorepo](./workflows/monorepo.md): Learn how to publish multiple different packages from one monorepo project.